ngjunsiang/laymansguide-src/season11/issue138/issue138.md

 ![iPhone 3G mainboard, with parts labelled](https://raw.githubusercontent.com/ngjunsiang/laymansguide/release/season11/issue138/issue138_01.jpg)<br />
 <small>iPhone 3G mainboard, with parts labelled<br />There are lots of small, auxiliary processors around the CPU.<br />Source: [iFixit](https://www.ifixit.com/Teardown/iPhone+3G+Teardown/600)</small>

-In spirit and form, the early smartphone were a lot like the early desktop mainboards ([Issue 132]()): lots of chips performing highly specific functions.
-A smartphone has no need (or space) for a peripheral controller hub (PCH) ([Issue 134]()) when it does not have add-on peripherals, and no need for a memory controller hub (MCH) when it can put the memory directly on the same chip as the CPU.
+In spirit and form, the early smartphones were a lot like the early desktop mainboards ([Issue 132]()): lots of chips performing highly specific functions.

+After all, a smartphone has no need (or space) for a peripheral controller hub (PCH) ([Issue 134]()) when it does not have add-on peripherals, and no need for a memory controller hub (MCH) when it can put the memory directly on the same chip as the CPU.

 At this point, Apple was still using a CPU based on a design by ARM, and manufactured by Samsung.
 2 years later, Apple had its own in-house processor: the Apple A4, their own design.

 ## What’s in a smartphone: 2010

-This time round, Apple had switched to an internal layout distinctly different from the iPhone 3G, and the basic layout (mainboard beside battery) would become a pattern for subsequent iPhone generations.
+This time, Apple had switched to an internal layout distinctly different from the iPhone 3G, and the basic layout (mainboard beside battery) would become a pattern for subsequent iPhone generations.

 ![iPhone 4 and iPhone 12](https://raw.githubusercontent.com/ngjunsiang/laymansguide/release/season11/issue138/issue138_02.jpg)<br />
-<small>iPhone 4 on the left, iPhone 12 on the right<br />The basic layout of hte iPhone has been preserved over a decade.<br />Source: [iFixit](https://www.ifixit.com/Teardown/iPhone+4+Teardown/3130) and [iFixit](https://www.ifixit.com/Teardown/iPhone+12+and+12+Pro+Teardown/137669)</small>
+<small>iPhone 4 on the left, iPhone 12 on the right<br />The basic layout of the iPhone has been preserved over a decade.<br />Source: [iFixit](https://www.ifixit.com/Teardown/iPhone+4+Teardown/3130) and [iFixit](https://www.ifixit.com/Teardown/iPhone+12+and+12+Pro+Teardown/137669)</small>

 What’s the difference between this and the 3G?
 Let’s have a look at the iPhone 4’s mainboard: